qrvey/partner-portal/docs/ui-docs/builders/navigation.md

 ![3_navigation](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/builders/3.4.5.2_navigation/3_navigation.png#thumbnail-20)

-&gt; **Note**_: In order to publish your application, you will need to add at least one page to the navigation menu, even if it will not be visible to users._
+>**Note**_: In order to publish your application, you will need to add at least one page to the navigation menu, even if it will not be visible to users._

 After your application is published, your users will see a drop-down menu atop all of your pages so that they can easily navigate between the pages you’ve selected.
 Only published pages will appear to users.

 ![4_navigation](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/ui-docs/builders/3.4.5.2_navigation/4_navigation.png#thumbnail-40)

 </div>